Images shot on Kodak Portra 400 in Yashica Electro 35 GSN

 If you enjoyed that post, why not take a look at these others to stay inspired or learn more about some other Kodak films:

-- Full review of another great Kodak film
+- Full review of this great and popular Portra 400

 - Another Chinese temple shot on Kodak film